A music lover’s visitors guide to Soho, inspired by ‘Last Night In Soho’

 The Toucan, 19 Carlisle Street

-This tiny boozer – the best place to grab a Guinness in Soho – appears in Last Night In Soho as one of the film’s characters, Eloise, scores a job there.
+This tiny boozer – the best place to grab a Guinness in Soho – appears in Last Night In Soho as one of the film’s characters, Eloise (Thomasin McKenzie), scores a job there.
 The pub was faithfully recreated on the soundstage at Ealing Studios especially for the purpose.

 Epicentre of swinging London, Carnaby Street